ysoftwareab/yplatform/ci/README.md

 # `.ci.sh`

-The CI/CD mindset of `support-firecloud` is to be 99% agnostic to the CI/CD platform it runs on.
+The CI/CD mindset of `yplatform` is to be 99% agnostic to the CI/CD platform it runs on.

 Therefore we don't run (write) actual code in the CI platform configurations.
 Instead we call a `.ci.sh` script and leave it to that.